Top 10: Ebook Editing software for Linux

 2022.
 FocusWriter - distraction-free open-source writing software

-FocusWriter is a writing environment designed to minimize distractions and provide a simple, intuitive interface for writers to immerse themselves in their work.
-By hiding its interface and only revealing it when the user moves their mouse to the edges of the screen, FocusWriter allows users to maintain a sense of familiarity while minimizing interruptions.
-The software is compatible with Linux and Windows and offers support for various file formats, including TXT, basic RTF, and basic ODT.
-Additional features such as timers, alarms, customizable themes, typewriter sound effects, live statistics, spell-checking, multi-document support, and daily goals make it a versatile tool for writers.
-FocusWriter is also available in over 20 different languages, with an optional portable mode for added convenience.
+FocusWriter is a writing program designed to minimize distractions and provide a simple, intuitive interface that allows writers to fully immerse themselves in their work.
+The program opens full-screen, hiding the operating system interface and revealing it only when hovering the mouse pointer to the edges of the screen.
+FocusWriter is compatible with Linux and Windows and has an optional portable mode.
+It supports various file formats, including TXT, basic RTF and basic ODT.
+Additional features such as timers, alarms, customizable themes, typewriter sound effects, real-time statistics, spell checking and daily goals make it a comfortable tool for writers.
+The interface is available in over 20 languages.

 2019.
 Jutoh adds MOBI book generation